 Universal Analytics offers basic reporting and charting options with more advanced features (and less sampling) available in their premium GA360 suite of tools.

-Well, not much.
-As we wrote previously, even the interface and navigation elements are changing.
-Plan for a steep learning curve and set aside time to start learning the new platform now.
+Well, not many.
+As we wrote previously, even the interface and navigation changed with the transition to GA4.
+There is a steep learning curve when you make the switch, so set aside time to start learning the new platform, rather than waiting until it's too late.